Rsekaii/rsekaii.github.io/_posts/academic/2025-04-08-conformal-prediction.md

 - **Scoring Rule:** Evaluates probabilistic predictions (like full softmax vectors), measuring how well the predicted distribution matches reality.
 - **Scoring Function:** Used more loosely, often referring to evaluation metrics like accuracy or F1.

-[Note: While I initially thought the nonconformity score in CP is a scoring rule, I later learned it's not quite the same — it's just a function used to measure how “strange” a prediction is.
+[Note: While I initially thought the nonconformity score in CP is a scoring rule, I later learned it's not quite the same. it's just a function used to measure how “strange” a prediction is.
 It doesn’t have to be proper or differentiable like formal scoring rules.]

 ### Understanding Conformal Prediction

 After reading a few technical papers (and finding a really helpful YouTube explainer — shoutout to the authors!), I’ll try to describe what I understood in my own words.
-If I can explain it, I probably understand it — right?
+If I can explain it, I probably understand it..right?

 ### Conformal Prediction Pipeline